Online Student Center 1600x900

 Student Handbook

-General Advice for Building Your Upper-Level Schedule
+Building Your Upper-Level Course Schedule

-There is no one approach to the selection of electives.
+There is no one approach to selecting electives.
 Some students may wish to pursue a variety of courses across a wide spectrum, some may wish to confine their coursework primarily to fundamental areas, and others may wish to develop specialties.
 Regardless of the strategy students may take with respect to traditional courses and seminars, all are encouraged to consider the professional skills courses that will further the development of skills used in the practice of law.

 One of the traditional hallmarks of legal education at St. John’s School of Law has been the preparation of graduates who are able to “hit the ground running” in almost any area of legal practice.
 Thus, the faculty believes each student’s program should include a critical mass of fundamental, or “core,” courses that will help the graduate to achieve competence as a well-rounded lawyer in an ever-changing legal environment.